-- 107. Publishing information online: TEOs charging student services fees must, as soon as reasonably practicable each year, publish the following information on their website: - a. basic student services fee information for the year, including the amount charged per EFTS (or however it is calculated) and a description of the student services the fee supports; and - a description of the current year's student services fee decision-making process - including a description of how the current fees and services offered were determined, how consultation with students occurred, and what the decisions were; and - c. a description of how students can be involved in student services fee decisions for the following year i.e. how TEOs propose to consult with their students and what issues might be considered.
+- 113. Publishing information online: TEOs charging student services fees must, as soon as reasonably practicable each year, publish the following information on their website: - a. a description of the services funded out of the student services fee;

-- 108. Categories of student services: TEOs may charge student services fees to support the delivery of the following categories of services: - a.
+- b. a statement of the fee income and expenditure for each type of student service; - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); - d. a description of the current year's student services fee decision-making process, what decisions were consulted on, how consultation with learners occurred, a summary of student feedback, what the decisions were, and the extent to which student feedback was incorporated into those decisions; and - e. a description of how students can be involved in student services fee decisions for the following year i.e. how TEOs propose to consult with their students and what issues might be considered. - 114.
+Categories of student services: TEOs may charge student services fees to support the delivery of the following categories of services: - a.
 Advocacy and legal advice Advocating on behalf of individual students and groups of students, and providing independent support to resolve problems.
 This includes advocacy and legal advice relating to accommodation. - b.
 Careers information, advice and guidance Supporting students' transition into post-study employment. - c.
 Counselling services Providing non-academic counselling and pastoral care, such as chaplains. - d.
 Employment information Providing information about employment opportunities for students while they are studying. - e.
 Financial support and advice Providing hardship assistance and advice to students on financial issues. - f.
 Health services Providing health care and related welfare services. - g.
-Media Supporting the production and dissemination of information by students to students, including newspapers, radio, television and internet-based media. - h.
-Childcare services Providing affordable childcare services while parents are studying. - i.
+Media Supporting the production and dissemination of information by students to students, including through newspapers, radio, television and internet-based media. - h.
+Childcare services Providing childcare services while caregivers are studying. - i.
 Clubs and societies Supporting student clubs and societies, including through the provision of administrative support and facilities for clubs and societies. - j.
 Sports, recreation and cultural activities Providing sports, recreation and cultural activities for students.